What does “Save the World Brewing” mean?

-There are many wonderful charities, and we are focusing on charities that supply a basic human need: food/water, shelter, or clothing.
-We’ve chosen charities that do a great job of getting help to the people that need it while minimizing their expenses.
-Our regular international charity is Food for the Hungry, our regular national charity is the Meals on Wheels, and our our regular local charity is Highland Lakes Habitat for Humanity.
+We’ve chosen international, national and local charities that do a great job of getting help to the people who need it while minimizing their expenses.
+Our regular charities have been Food for the Hungry, Meals on Wheels, and Highland Lakes Habitat for Humanity.
 Additionally, we’ll be able to give as needs arise and hope to make seasonal beers earmarked for these special causes.

 How should I store my beer?

-If you’d like to cellar some of our specialty/celebration beers that come in 750ml bottles, store them in a dark area at less than 45 degrees and then allow them to warm up to serving temperature (dependent of the style) before enjoying.
+If you’d like to cellar some of our beer, store them upright in a dark area at less than 45 degrees and then allow them to warm up to serving temperature (dependent of the style) before enjoying.